HzWang124144/gastric-cancer-body-composition-ml/README.md

 SHAP-based model interpretation.
 Bootstrap-based SHAP feature-importance stability analysis.

-This repository does not include the TCGA/TCIA exploratory transcriptomic analysis code.
-The public-cohort transcriptomic analysis in the manuscript was exploratory and was not used for external validation of the machine-learning models.

 Data availability

 Individual-level clinical data and imaging-derived body composition data are not publicly shared because of patient privacy, institutional ethical restrictions, and data-use limitations.